-With the European Union's Platform-to-Business (P2B) in force as of July 12 2020, there is a interest in the practice of mediation.
-The P2B regulation now requires the 'online intermediation services provider' (also known as a platform) to identify at least two mediators in their terms and conditions with whom the platform providers are willing to engage to reach agreements with business users in cases of dispute.
+With the European Union's Platform-to-Business (P2B) regulation about to enter into force in July, there has been a renewed interest in the practice of mediation.
+The P2B regulation requires the 'online intermediation services provider' (also known as a platform) to identify at least two mediators in their terms and conditions with whom the platform providers are willing to engage to reach agreements with business users in cases of dispute.
 These mediators are impartial and independent entities with a sufficient understanding of the general business-to-business (B2B) commercial relations that assist the negotiations between the two parties.
 In contrast, arbitration is more similar to a court process, where the arbitrator hears evidence and then makes a decision.
 Mediation in accordance with the P2B regulation is voluntary and does not prevent the two parties from finding other ways to resolve their dispute.